tipplerow/d3x-morpheus/morpheus-docs/docs/examples/mpt.md

 foundational frameworks used to build efficient risk adjusted portfolios.
 Markowitz was awarded the **Nobel Memorial Prize in Economic
 Sciences** in 1990 for his work on MPT.

-In this article we will review some of the basic mathematics of **portfolio return** & **risk**, and then use the **Morpheus library** to demonstrate how to apply this knowledge to construct efficient investment portfolios.
-To help build intuition, we will begin with two asset portfolios before moving onto more real-world examples.
-In particular, we will consider a [Robo-Advisor](https://en.wikipedia.org/wiki/Robo-advisor) portfolio of 6 broad based [Exchange Traded Funds](https://en.wikipedia.org/wiki/Exchange-traded_fund), and compare this to a [Risk Parity](https://en.wikipedia.org/wiki/Risk_parity) construction as well as to a basic 60/40 Stock/Bond allocation.
+In this article we review some of the basic mathematics of **portfolio return** & **risk**, and then use the **Morpheus library** to demonstrate how to apply this knowledge to construct efficient investment portfolios.
+To help build intuition, we begin with two asset portfolios before moving onto more real-world examples.
+In particular, we consider a [Robo-Advisor](https://en.wikipedia.org/wiki/Robo-advisor) portfolio of 6 broad based [Exchange Traded Funds](https://en.wikipedia.org/wiki/Exchange-traded_fund), and compare this to a [Risk Parity](https://en.wikipedia.org/wiki/Risk_parity) construction as well as to a basic 60/40 Stock/Bond allocation.